alanmitchell/an-website/content/pages/AkWarm2changeLog.md

 This page describes the changes that have occurred in the various releases of AkWarm 2.
 The versions are listed from the most recent to the oldest.

+#### Version 2.16.0 (April 29, 2025)
+1. Rating Certificate changes.

+#### Version 2.15.0 (February 14, 2025)
+1. New "Incidental Repair Measures" entry for Weatherization audits.
+2. Fix display issues that we causing some parts of the inputs screens to be truncated.
+3. Fix phone number formatting and validation.

 #### Version 2.14.0 (January 1, 2025)
 1. RDI's changes to support the "New Construction" rebate program.
 2. Updates to the rating certificate.